LionelSalesses/AsusLinuxTray/README.md

 python launch.py
 ```

-It is recommended to launch this widget application at startup.
+It is recommended to launch this tray widget at startup.

 # Screenshots